-Weiyi Shi in an assistant professor of economics at the School.
+Weiyi Shi is an assistant professor of political science at the School.
 Her research focuses on the political economy of China’s outward direct investment.
 Particularly, she investigates how the delegation of state objectives to firms influences the behavior of Chinese investors and China’s foreign policy.

 Her ongoing collaboration with Tsinghua University and the China Council for the Promotion of International Trade produces an annual survey that assesses key indicators of Chinese firms’ internationalization and business environments in China and abroad.